Contemplating today's Gospel

 For as the heavens are high above the earth, so surpassing is his kindness toward those who fear him.
 As far as the east is from the west, so far has he put our transgressions from us.

-But the Lord says even more: «Say yes when you mean yes and say no when you mean no» (Mt 5:37).
+But the Lord says even more: “Let your 'Yes' mean 'Yes,' and your 'No' mean 'No.'” (Mt 5:37).
 That is, He invites us to live in truth on every instance, to conform our thinking, our words and our deeds to the truth.
 But, the truth is what?
 This is the great question, already formulated in the Gospel, during the judgment against Jesus, in Pilate's own words, which so many thinkers, throughout time, have been trying to answer to.
 The Truth is God.
 Whoever lives by pleasing God, by abiding by his Commandments, lives in Truth.
-The Rector of Ars says: «The reason why so few Christians act with the exclusive purpose of pleasing God is because they are immersed in the most terrible ignorance.
+The Curé of Ars says: «The reason why so few Christians act with the exclusive purpose of pleasing God is because they are immersed in the most terrible ignorance.
 O God, how many good deeds are lost for Heaven!».
 It would be good to ponder over it.

 We must develop ourselves, to read the Gospel and the Catechism.
-And afterwards, we must live by what we have learnt.
+And afterwards, we must live by what we have learned.